teddematteo/sr620py/README.md

 ```
 To block the measurement set, a Keyboard Interrupt `CTRL+C` command must be sent.
 ### Allan Variance
-sr620py allows to start the measure of the Allan Variance of a signal over different number of samples (10,100,1000,...).
-The result is saved in a dictionary with this format:
+sr620py allows to start the measure of the **Allan Variance of a signal** over different number of samples (10,100,1000,...).
+The result is saved in a **dictionary** with this format:
-`{10:value0,100:value1,1000:value2,...}`
+`{10:value0,100:value1,1000:value2,...}`.
-To start the measurement of an Allan Variance set, the number of powers of ten must be specified:
+To **start the measurement** of an Allan Variance set, the **number of powers** of ten must be specified:
 ```python
 dct = device.start_measurement_allan_variance(3) #measure the Allan Variance for 10,100,1000 number of samples... print(dct) #...and print the result
 ```
-Also in this case the result can be saved in a csv file:
+Also in this case the result can be saved in a **csv file**:
 ```python
 dct = device.start_measurement_allan_variance(3,file_path='mycsv.csv')
 ```
 To block the measurement set before the end, a Keyboard Interrupt `CTRL+C` command must be sent.
 ### Apply a custom configuration
-sr620py finally allows to apply a custom configuration to the device.
+sr620py finally allows to **apply a custom configuration** to the device.
 The complete command to apply the configuration is:
 ```python
 device.set_custom_configuration(
     mode=MODE_FREQUENCY,